PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Introduction

 \section{Introduction}

-Deep learning models are vulnerable to \emph{backdoor} poisoning attacks~\cite{backdoor_hidden, backdoor_labelconsistent}, which assume that the attackers can maliciously \emph{poison} a small fragment of the training set before model training and add \emph{triggers} to inputs at test time.
+Deep learning models are vulnerable to \emph{backdoor} poisoning attacks~\cite{backdoor_hidden, backdoor_labelconsistent}, where the attackers can \emph{poison} a small fragment of the training set before model training and add \emph{triggers} to inputs at test time.
 As a result, the prediction of the victim model that was trained on the poisoned training set will diverge in the presence of a trigger in the test input.

-Effective backdoor attacks have been proposed for various domains, such as image recognition~\cite{badnets}, sentiment analysis~\cite{backdoor_NLP}, and malware detection~\cite{backdoor_Malwarepoison}.
-For example, \yhmodify{the explanation-guided backdoor attack~\cite{backdoor_Malwarepoison}}{the explanation-guided backdoor attack~(XBA)~\cite{backdoor_Malwarepoison}} can break malware detection models as follows: The attacker \emph{poisons} a small portion of benign software in the training set by modifying the values of the most important features so that the victim model recognizes these values as evidence of the benign prediction.
-At test time, the attacker inserts a \emph{trigger} by changing the corresponding features of malware to camouflage it as benign software and thus making it bypass the examination of the victim model.
-Thus, backdoor attacks are of great concern to the safety and security of deep learning models and systems, particularly as training data is gathered from different sources, e.g., via web scraping.
+Effective backdoor attacks have been proposed for image recognition~\cite{badnets}, sentiment analysis~\cite{backdoor_NLP}, and malware detection~\cite{backdoor_Malwarepoison}.
+For example, the explanation-guided backdoor attack~(XBA)~\cite{backdoor_Malwarepoison} can break malware detection models as follows: The attacker \emph{poisons} a small portion of benign software in the training set by modifying the values of the most important features so that the victim model recognizes these values as evidence of the benign prediction.
+At test time, the attacker inserts a \emph{trigger} by changing the corresponding features of malware to camouflage it as benign software and making it bypass the examination of the victim model.
+Thus, backdoor attacks are of great concern to the security of deep learning models and systems that are trained on data gathered from different sources, e.g., via web scraping.

-Several works have studied defenses against various types of attacks.
-We identify two limitations with these defenses.
+We identify two limitations of existing defenses to backdoor attacks.
 First, many existing approaches only provide empirical defenses that are specific to certain attacks and do not generalize to \emph{all} backdoor attacks.
 Second, existing certified defenses---i.e., approaches that produce robustness certificates---are either unable to handle backdoor attacks, or are probabilistic (instead of deterministic), and therefore expensive and ineffective in practice.